 Proton therapy treatment details

 Proton therapy is an advanced radiation treatment for cancer using proton particles, killing the cancer cells in the patients by destroying their DNA.
-The patient undergoes either a CT scan or magnetic resonance imaging before the proton therapy to determine the shape and size of the tumour for mapping the suitable treatment plan.
+The patient undergoes either a CT scan or magnetic resonance imaging before the proton therapy to determine the shape and size of the tumour for mapping a suitable treatment plan.

 The painless delivery of protons with high precision reduces the radiation risk to healthy tissues.
 It also reduces the risk of secondary tumours and enables faster recovery in patients than other radiation therapies.